Almost sure contraction for diffusions on $\mathbb R^d$. Application to generalised Langevin diffusions: Introduction

+Besides, this last remark \nvv{indicates that, although hypoellipticity is often associated to convergence to equilibrium, and while the initial Sturm-Von Renesse theorem and all its variants since then concern elliptic diffusions, in fact this condition plays no role here.} Take the ordinary differential equation $\dot x_t = -\na U(x_t)$ for a convex $U$: indeed there is contraction for two solutions starting with different initial conditions.
+More interestingly perhaps, it means that the almost sure contraction results established for the Langevin diffusion \eqref{eq:Langevin_cinetique} in fact apply to non-equilibrium chains of interacting particles, in the spirit of those studied in \cite{Menegaki,Eckmann,ReyBellet,HairerHeatBath}, here in the convex case and with a global damping.

-One of the purposes of the present article is to clarify these points.
+One of the main purposes of the present article is to clarify the points mentioned in this section.
 More precisely, for a diffusion with a constant diffusion matrix, the question is to see what can be said about an almost sure contraction along the parallel coupling, regardless of any reversibility or hypoellipticity assumption.

-A consequence of the simple but important point that the diffusion matrix plays no role in this almost sure contraction property is that that the results on the Langevin diffusion \eqref{eq:Langevin_cinetique} in fact apply to non-equilibrium chains of interacting particles, in the spirit of those studied in \cite{Menegaki,Eckmann,ReyBellet,HairerHeatBath}, here in the convex case and with a global damping.